Moving to Stuttgart, Germany

 Renting an Apartment

 You need to disclose to any potential landlord that you will have pets staying with you before you sign a contract.
 Pet ownership is quite common in Germany, so it’s likely that you will be able to come to terms with your landlord, particularly for smaller pets, but you mustn’t assume that having a dog will make no difference to them.
 If you have a rental apartment already and are planning to adopt a pet, talk to your landlord first to check what types or breeds of pets would be acceptable.
 In some cases your building may also have policies such that all renters and owners need to approve if a dog is to be allowed.
+If you need temporary housing, we offer pet-friendly furnished apartments at different locations in Stuttgart.

 Taking Your Dog Out